raspberrypi/documentation/usage/scratch/gpio/README.md

 ![if gpio11 sensor value](images/ifgpio11sensorvalue.png)
 You won't find your input pin in the list until after running your config broadcast.
 Until then, the GPIO server can't know that you want it to be an input.
 When you save your project, the input will still be hooked up.

-With these very simple commands, you can build fairly complex GPIO handling scripts to read buttons and operate LEDs and motors etc. We also have commands to return the time, return the machine IP address, read various temperatures, read an ultrasonic distance sensor, fetch a weather report, and even take a photo with an attached Raspberry Pi Camera Module and set it as the current costume.
+With these very simple commands, you can build fairly complex GPIO-handling scripts to read buttons and operate LEDs and motors etc. We also have commands to return the time, return the machine IP address, read various temperatures, read an ultrasonic distance sensor, fetch a weather report, and even take a photo with an attached Raspberry Pi Camera Module and set it as the current costume.

 This script (provided in the Sensors and Motors folder as 'Sensors and Motors/gpio-demo') illustrates most of the above :